Nerve blocks used to treat peripheral neuropathic pain elsewhere in the body can successfully treat chronic ocular pain from a variety of causes.

-Patients with chronic ocular pain may benefit from the use of nerve blocks generally used to treat peripheral neuropathic pain.
+Patients with chronic ocular pain may benefit from the use of nerve blocks that generally are used to treat peripheral neuropathic pain elsewhere in the body.

-Neuropathic pain is a complex process resulting from various receptors.
+Neuropathic pain is a complex process resulting from various receptors, she continued.
 The corneal nociceptors are comprised of polymodal nociceptors that sense chemical, thermal, and endogenous inflammatory mediators, mechanoreceptors that sense mechanical stimuli, and cold thermoreceptors that sense evaporation.

 The terminal nerve endings of the corneal nociceptors interact with the external environment and by doing so, they are susceptible to damage during inflammation or repetitive environmental injuries.